Shirakumo/lichat-protocol/README.md

 1. If the update does contain a `password`, and the `from` field denotes a username that is registered, but whose password does not match the given one, an `invalid-password` update is returned and the connection is closed.
 1. A user corresponding in name to the `from` field is created if it does not yet exist.
 1. The connection is tied to its corresponding user object.
 1. The server responds with a `connect` update of the same id as the one the client sent.
+The `from` field must correspond to the server's user object's name.
 1. If the user already existed, the server responds with `join` updates for each of the channels the user is currently inhabiting.
 1. If the user did not already exist, it is joined to the primary channel.

-### Connection Maintenance
+#### 4.2 Connection Maintenance
 If the `clock` of an update diverges too much from the one known by the server, the server may drop the connection after replying with a `connection-unstable` update.

 The server must receive an update on a connection within at least a certain implementation-dependant interval that must be larger than 100 seconds.
 If this does not happen, the server may assume a disconnection and drop the client after replying with a `connection-unstable` update.
 If the server does not receive an update from the client within an interval of up to 60 seconds, the server must send a `ping` update to the client, to which the client must respond with a `pong` update.
 This is to ensure the stability of the connection.

 If the client sends too many updates in too short a time interval, the server may start dropping updates, as long as it responds with a `too-many-updates` update when it starts doing so.
 This throttling may be sustained for an implementation-dependant length of time.
 The client might send occasional `ping` requests to figure out if the throttling has been lifted.
 The server may also close the connection if it deems the flooding too severe.

-### Connection Closure
+#### 4.3 Connection Closure
 A connection may be closed either due to a `disconnect` update request from the client, or due to problems on the server side.
 When the connection is closed, the server must act as follows:

 1. The server responds with a `disconnect` update, if it still can.